berthayes/cp-zeek/Instructions.md

  These instructions are for creating any number of EC2 hosts running Confluent Platform and ksqlDB

  The various scripts assume that the boto3 library can find your .aws/config and .aws/credentials files (in ~/ by default)

+ The scripts are meant to be run from a single controller node (e.g. your laptop/workstation or an EC2 host in the same VPC), which then spins up EC2 instances and runs commands remotely via SSH.

  Admittedly, this is pretty stone-age.
 There are probably easier ways to do this, but I didn't have time to learn Ansible when I wrote this.